-Students may use school lavatories either during passing time or at other times with a pass from a teacher.
+Students may use school lavatories either during passing time or at other times by creating a SmartPass.
+Teachers' expectations around Smartpass usage must be followed.
 Loitering and socializing are not appropriate.
 Smoking is prohibited, as is any action, which enables another student to smoke.
 The bathrooms on the first floor are available for your use during lunch periods.